vitalii-vov/Maui.PDFView/README.md

     IsHorizontal — Display PDF horizontally
     Uri — Path to the file on the device
     MaxZoom — Max zoom level
-    PageChangedCommand — event of changing the current country page -->
+    PageChangedCommand — event of changing the current page -->
     <pdf:PdfView
         IsHorizontal="{Binding IsHorizontal}"